-Even if you are a good seller sometimes you don’t feel like making phone calls and throwing a party and “introduce” the stuff to your friends and relatives.
+Even if you are a good seller, sometimes you don’t feel like making phone calls and throwing a party and “introducing” the stuff to your friends and relatives.

-You should also ask a question – do my friends really need all that stuff?
+You should also ask a question – do my friends need all that stuff?

-As a result of it, your days becoming more and more stressful and with little to no income, you get burned.
+As a result of it, your days become more and more stressful, and with little to no income, you have no complete control and you get burned.

 MLMs use different words for recruiting.
 It should give you the impression that recruiting is not what they do primarily.